Degree Planning

 Prerequisites, 90 credits

-Associate degree in accounting and 90 equivalent credits that represent the combination of program admission required courses and other transferable college-level credits.
-Must have a cumulative GPA of 2.0 in all college courses, and a C+ (2.3) in each individual course: ACCT 101, ACCT 102, and ACCT 234.
-Student may substitute ACCT 201, ACCT 202 and ACCT 203.
-These accounting classes must not be more than five years old.
+Associate degree in accounting or 90 equivalent credits that represent the combination of program admission required courses and other transferable college-level credits.
+Prior to BAS admission, applicants must have a cumulative GPA of 2.0 and a C+ (2.3) or higher in each of the following prerequisite courses:

 The Bachelor of Applied Science in Applied Accounting provides graduates with the skills and knowledge needed for employment in the field of accounting.
 This degree completion program is designed for individuals who wish to compete for jobs that require a more in-depth knowledge of accounting, and supervisory or management skills.
-The BAS in Applied Accounting brings together tools and techniques from business, communication, information technology, management, sustainability and project-based skills.

 This degree completion program is designed for individuals with two-year degrees in accounting-related fields.
 The first 90 credits of the degree are fulfilled by entrance prerequisites.